Gheorghe Hagi: Real Madrid

 After impressing in the 1990 World Cup, Hagi was signed on 27 June that same year by Spanish club Real Madrid who paid a sum estimated by the press in between $3.5 – 4.3 million to Steaua to acquire him.
 He made his La Liga debut on 1 September, being used the entire match by coach John Toshack in a 1–0 home win over Castellón which was the club's 1000th victory in the competition.
-On 21 September he netted his first goal by closing the score in a 3–1 away victory against Real Zaragoza.
-During his first season, Toshack got replaced with Alfredo Di Stéfano and under his command he managed to win the Supercopa de España, playing in the final minutes of the 1–0 win in the first leg against rivals Barcelona, but didn't play in the second leg because of an injury.
+On 21 September he netted his first goal by closing the scoring in a 3–1 away victory against Real Zaragoza.
+During Hagi's first season, Toshack was replaced by Alfredo Di Stéfano, under whose command Hagi helped win the Supercopa de España by playing the final minutes of the 1–0 first-leg victory against rivals Barcelona, though an injury kept him out of the second leg.

 In the following season under the guidance of Radomir Antić, Hagi scored more often.
 Most notably he managed a hat-trick in a 5–0 home win over Athletic Bilbao and a double in another victory against Osasuna, one of the goals being scored with a folha seca from the center of the field.
 In 2013, the Marca newspaper organized a poll for the most beautiful long-distance goal in Real Madrid's history and Hagi's folha seca against Osasuna came in first place.
 He also helped Los Blancos reach the 1991–92 UEFA Cup semi-finals, making 10 appearances in the campaign, scoring against FC Utrecht, Neuchâtel Xamax and in the lost semi-final to Torino.
 With one round before the end of the season, Real was in first place, needing a victory against Tenerife to win the title, but after leading 2–0 at halftime with one goal netted by Hagi, they ended up losing 3–2 and Barcelona won the championship.
 The team also lost the Copa del Rey final with 2–0 in a derby against Atlético Madrid in which coach Leo Beenhakker used Hagi as a starter.

 Brescia

-In 1992 he was transferred for 8 billion lira ($2.4 million) by Mircea Lucescu's "Brescia Romena", as around that period, his fellow Romanians Florin Răducioiu, Ioan Sabău, Dorin Mateuț and Dănuț Lupu also played for the club.
+In 1992, Hagi was transferred for 8 billion lira ($2.4 million) by Mircea Lucescu's "Brescia Romena", as around that period, his fellow Romanians Florin Răducioiu, Ioan Sabău, Dorin Mateuț and Dănuț Lupu also played for the club.
 He made his Serie A debut on 5 September 1992 in a 0–0 draw against Napoli in which he received a red card, one month later scoring his first goal in a 4–1 home win over Foggia.
 At the end of his first season, the team was relegated to Serie B. After the relegation, Hagi was wanted by Napoli who needed a replacement for Diego Maradona but Brescia denied his transfer.

 In his second season with Brescia, he helped them win the Anglo-Italian Cup, defeating Notts County 1–0 in the final at Wembley and also contributed to their third-place finish in Serie B and subsequent promotion back to Serie A.